ricardoferreiracosta08/ricardoferreiracosta08/README.md

 ![GitHub Profile View Counter](https://komarev.com/ghpvc/?username=ricardoferreiracosta08&style=flat-square)

-## Hi there 👋
+## Hi there | 🇧🇷 Opa, tranquilo? 👋

-I like so much sharing my knowledge in my field of expertise.
+I like so much sharing my knowledge in my field of expertise. | 🇧🇷 Eu gosto muito de compartilhar meu conhecimento no meu campo de atuação.

 More than ten years of expertise in Infrastructure IT.
 Bachelor's Computer Science.
 Nowadays, I keep learning new skills in Data Engineer.